Frequently Asked Questions for RevMan

 Right click on the Review Manager shortcut on the desktop, and choose Properties.
 In the Target box, which will contain something like "C:\Program Files\Review Manager 5\Review Manager 5.exe".
-If you are using 64 bit - add the following after the last double-quote ' -J-Xmx768m' (do not add the single quotes, but do add a space between the double quote and the first dash).
+If you are using 64 bit - add the following after the last double-quote ' -J-Xmx2048M' (do not add the single quotes, but do add a space between the double quote and the first dash).
 If you are using 32 bit instead add: ' -J-Xmx1500M'.
 This will set the maximum amount of memory to 2048 MB (and 1500 MB on 32 bit windows).
 You should adjust the number to a value suitable for your system.

 If you get the message 'The JVM could not be started' when start RevMan, try lowering the memory to 1500 MB (1250 MB for 32 bit Windows).